-During the first two years of operation of a new venture, economy dismissals of new Editorial employees who were hired to and are working on the new venture shall be made only when, in the opinion of the Employer, failure to reduce the staff would adversely affect the efficiency of the new venture operation.
-The first sentence of Article 21.03 shall not apply to such economy dismissals.
+During the first two years of operation of a new venture, dismissals of new Editorial employees who were hired to and are working on the new venture shall be made only when, in the opinion of the Employer, failure to reduce the staff would adversely affect the efficiency of the new venture operation.
 When a new employee is hired to work on a new venture, the Employer shall inform the person of this provision in writing at the time an offer of employment is made and notify the Union Unit Chairperson of the hiring immediately.

-When an economy dismissal is to occur pursuant to the above provision, a new employee who was hired to and is working on the new venture shall not have the right to bump or displace an employee to whom the first sentence of Article 21.03 applies.
-When an economy dismissal is to occur amongst employees to whom the first sentence of Article 21.03 applies, such employees shall not have the right to bump or displace a new employee who was hired to and is working on a new venture, during the first two years of operation of the new venture.
+When a dismissal is to occur pursuant to the above provision, a new employee who was hired to and is working on the new venture shall not have the right to bump or displace an employee to whom the first sentence of Article 21.03 applies.
+When a dismissal is to occur amongst employees to whom the first sentence of Article 21.03 applies, such employees shall not have the right to bump or displace a new employee who was hired to and is working on a new venture, during the first two years of operation of the new venture.